aws-samples/iceberg-streaming-examples/README.md

 Later on a job rewriting older partitions to check for duplicates are found and rewrite affected partitions may run.
 An example of such approach can be seen also on the utils package.

+If you want to use the GlueSchemaRegistry you should create in the console a stream registry named ```employee-schema-registry```.

 ### Protocol Buffers

 [Protocol Buffers](https://protobuf.dev/) are language-neutral, platform-neutral extensible mechanisms for serializing structured data.